Aymanunischolar/Smart-Blog/README.md

 Put in your Gemini API Key GEMINIAPIKEY="yourrealkeyhere".

-I included one so that you can use it to test the PI locally.
+I included one so that you can use it to test the API locally.

 Execution Instructions